 Primary milia is a condition found in babies, adolescents, and adults.
 While they are not themselves dangerous or even medically concerning, the condition can be triggered by certain underlying genetic or autoimmune disorders.

 The bumps are benign and do not require medical assistance, but aesthetic considerations might cause sufferers to seek treatment.
 The team at IDI offers a variety of treatment solutions that can help reduce and even clear stubborn spots.

 What Are Milia?

-Primary milia is a skin condition characterized by small, white, painless cysts on the scalp, face, or torso, though they can develop on other parts of the body.
-The cysts are keratin deposits trapped just underneath the skin, and they form without attendant trauma.
-It is a condition largely seen in newborns, though they can occur at any age.
+Primary milia is a skin condition characterized by small, white, painless cysts on the scalp, face, or torso, though they can develop on other body parts.
+The cysts are Keratin Deposits trapped just underneath the skin, forming without attendant trauma.
+It is a condition largely seen in newborns, though it can occur at any age.

 Secondary milia develop as a result of injuries to the skin.
 These injuries might be burns, sunburns, rashes, or blisters.
 In secondary cases, it is believed that the trauma caused damage to the pores that expel keratin deposits.